Predrag Matić: Career in national politics

-Member of the European Parliament, 2019–present
+Member of the European Parliament, 2019–2024

-Matić has been a Member of the European Parliament since the 2019 elections.
-In parliament, he has since been serving on the Committee on Fisheries and on the Committee on Culture and Education.
-He is an alternate member of the Committee on Women's Rights and Gender Equality, where he serves as the parliament's rapporteur on sexual and reproductive health and rights in the EU.
+Matić was a Member of the European Parliament from the 2019 elections.
+In parliament, he served on the Committee on Fisheries and on the Committee on Culture and Education.
+He was an alternate member of the Committee on Women's Rights and Gender Equality, where he served as the parliament's rapporteur on sexual and reproductive health and rights in the EU.

-In addition to his committee assignments, Matić is part of the Parliament's delegation for relations with the Arab Peninsula.
+In addition to his committee assignments, Matić was part of the Parliament's delegation for relations with the Arab Peninsula.

+In September 2022, Matić was the recipient of the Justice, Rule of Law and Human Rights Award at The Parliament Magazine's annual MEP Awards.

 Political positions

 In 2018, Matić commented on Aleksandar Vučić's statement that Croatia wanted a country without Serbs, comparing it to Adolf Hitler's comments on how he wanted Germany without Jews.

+Death

+Matić died on 23 August 2024, at the age of 62.